talchao/talchao/README.md

-## About talchao 🌀
+### About talchao 🌀

+- 🎨 My focus is on creating Minecraft models
-- 🔭 I’m currently working on Minecraft Prom: Survival Games (MCPSG)
+- 🔭 I’m currently working on Minecraft Prom (SG)
 - 🌱 I’m currently learning JavaScript for MCBE

 <!--